ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 1. Install a userscript manager (🧩 **Tampermonkey**, **Violentmonkey**, or **Greasemonkey**).
 2. Copy the contents of `tampermonkey.js` and (`optional`) `injection.js`.
 3. Paste it into a new userscript and enable it.
-5. Open [MiniBlox.io](https://miniblox.io) — the client will auto-initialize.
+5. Open [Miniblox.io](https://miniblox.io) — the client will auto-initialize.

-*Tip:* You can inject `vav4inject.js` for the latest GUI modules and HUD extensions.

 ---

 🧾 Changelog
-All notable changes to this project will be documented here
+All notable changes to this project will be documented here!

 [v6.1] - 2025-10-06
 ReadMe updated